 Accommodations that provide an environment where persons with hearing loss can communicate.

 Generates a magnetic field that can be picked up by turning on a “T-switch” to activate the telecoil in a hearing aid.
 The Hearing Aid Compatibility Act of 1988 mandates that all telephones manufactured in the United States from 1989 on should be hearing aid compatible.

 Visual display of the speaker’s words.
 A notetaker types on a computer keyboard a summary of what is being said.
 The notes are displayed on a projection screen or monitor.

-Unit used to express the intensity of a sound wave in logarithmic ratios to the base of ten.
+A unit used to express the intensity of a sound wave in logarithmic ratios to the base often.
 Sounds of different frequencies need to be from 0-20 dB in intensity to be heard by normal ears.
 If more than 20 dB is needed, then further hearing evaluation would be recommended.